Seagate/cortx/doc/Deploying a VM.rst

 - ESX server must be configured with at least two virtual interfaces.

  - One interface for management network
- - one interface for data network
+ - One interface for data network

 **********